CMU-Heinz-95702/lab6-rmi-programming/README.md

 simple Java RMI application.
 It is required that you complete this introductory exercise before attempting part 2.

-For full credit, show your TA or instructor that you have completed part 2.

 Note that the use of rmic is now optional.
 In other words, in the most recent versions of Java, you do not need to generate the stub file